boysmail/Burp2Swagger/README.md

 # Burp2Swagger18

-clone whole repo and add as project to IDEA
+clone whole repo and add as project to IDEA, then build artifacts